alphagov/gsp/docs/gds-supported-platform/accessing-concourse.md

 ## Accessing Concourse in your local GSP environment using `fly`

-The local GSP environment has a Concourse that you can access with use to try to build, test and deploy your app.
+The local GSP environment has a Concourse that you can use to try to build, test and deploy your app.

 1. After you [create your local cluster](https://github.com/alphagov/gsp/blob/master/docs/gds-supported-platform/getting-started-gsp-local.md), port forward to the Istio ingress: